 - Label your product properly with Product name, quality, ingredients, quantity, etc.

 - Send in exact quantity and specification as per the buyer.

 - Normally samples range from 1kg to 250kg.

-6.Finally before your seal the pack prepare an Invoice.
+6.Finally before your seal, the pack prepares an Invoice.

 - Take a format from iiiEM Documents

-- Invoice should mention Value of this material / product in USD
+- The invoice should mention the Value of this material/product in USD

 - Invoice must have clear mention “SAMPLE – NOT FOR SALE”